Bank Runs With and Without Bank Failure: Bank Runs in the US, 1863-1934

-In the time series, runs appear much more likely during major banking crises. \Cref{fig:runs_rate_crisis} plots the rate of runs during and outside of banking crisis years and confirms this finding.
-Crisis years are based on the narrative chronology by \citet{Baron2021}.\footnote{\cite{Baron2021} define panics as episodes of severe and sudden withdrawals of funding by bank creditors from a significant part of the banking system.} We find that the probability of a run increases by roughly a factor of eight during banking crisis years compared to other years.
-The probability of a national bank being subject to a run is around 0.2\% outside of banking crisis years but increased to more than 1.5\% during a crisis, see also panel (b) of \Cref{tab:event_table}.
-The probability of a failure increases from 0.43\% to 2.9\% and 4.3\%, and the probability of a suspension from 0.53\% to 4.3\%.
+In the time series, runs are much more likely during major banking crisis years. \Cref{fig:runs_rate_crisis} plots the rate of runs during and outside of banking crisis years and confirms this finding.
+Crisis years are based on the narrative chronology by \citet{Baron2021}.\footnote{\cite{Baron2021} define panics as episodes of severe and sudden withdrawals of funding by bank creditors from a significant part of the banking system.} The probability of a run increases by roughly a factor of six during banking crisis years compared to other years.
+The probability of a national bank being subject to a run is around 0.2\% outside of banking crisis years but increases to more than 1.4\% during a crisis; see also panel (b) of \Cref{tab:event_table}.
+The probability of a failure increases from 0.49\% to 3.5\%, and the probability of a suspension from 0.55\% to 5.1\%.

-We confirm that bank runs and other distress events recorded in newspapers are substantially more likely in years and U.S.\ states that have been classified as having a banking crisis/panic by narrative chronologies of crises in a regression framework.
-Specifically, \Cref{tab:Jalil} examines whether our list of bank distress events lines up with the narrative banking crisis dates from \citet{Jalil2015} and \cite{Baron2021}.\footnote{\citet{Jalil2015} provides information on state-level banking panics. \citet{Jalil2015} also reports city-level panics, which we aggregate to the state level. \cite{Baron2021}, as noted above, provide years of the onset of banking crises and the starting month of major banking panics.} With this narrative information, we estimate the following regression at the state-month level:
+\Cref{tab:Jalil} confirms that bank runs and other distress events recorded in newspapers are substantially more likely in years and U.S.\ states that have been classified as having a banking crisis/panic by narrative chronologies of crises in a regression framework.
+Specifically, we test whether our list of bank distress events lines up with the state-level narrative banking panic dates from \citet{Jalil2015} (pre-1930) and \citet{Wicker1996} (1930-33), and with the aggregate banking crisis dates from \cite{Baron2021}.\footnote{\citet{Jalil2015} provides information on state-level banking panics. \citet{Jalil2015} also reports city-level panics, which we aggregate to the state level. \citet{Wicker1996} provides a detailed descriptive account of the regional panics during the Great Depression, which we hand-code from his text. \cite{Baron2021}, as noted above, provide years of the onset of banking crises and the starting month of major banking panics.} With this narrative information, we estimate the following regression at the state-month level: